Chickenkeeper/advent-of-code-2023/README.md

 # Advent of Code 2023

 - All solutions made with Zig 0.11.0
-- All functions assume input is sanitized, unsanitized inputs may cause crashes
+- All solutions assume input is correctly formatted, incorrectly formatted inputs may cause crashes